-A wine list of diabolical films (by no means exhaustive) with the most redeeming value, or that are otherwise notable for interesting Satanic, Black Magic, Witchcraft, Pagan or Occult, content.
+A Chronological wine list of diabolical films (by no means exhaustive) that are notable for interesting Satanic, Black Magic, Witchcraft, Pagan or Occult, content.

-Some have aged well and are to be savored, while others have a distinct bite.
-A few have gone to vinegar but may still make an interesting salad dressing.
+Some of these “sinematic” shows have aged well and are to be savored while others have a distinct bite.
+A few have undeniably gone to vinegar but may still make an interesting salad dressing.

 Beware!
 We tried to avoid it but there may be a few spoilers!